Habibi … or Hawara? (-> write us in the comment section below!)

 How and when did you get the idea to start your own business?

 Habibi & Hawara is not my first company, but it is certainly my first large one.
 I actually have a Marketing & PR background.
 I was self-employed in PR for a long time and then worked for a media and advertising company.
-In 2015, the idea for Habibi & Hawara came about as part of the major refugee movement and Syria crisis.
+In 2015, the idea for Habibi & Hawara came about as part of the major refugee movement caused by the crisis in Syria.

-So the start was very challenging and still is.
+So, the start was very challenging and it still is.
 The advantage of gastronomy is that you can teach someone the know-how relatively quickly.

 The big vision of training entrepreneurs is still there.
 We are now opening the second Habibi & Hawara in November in Vienna’s Nordbahnviertel and the third restaurant is planned for spring 2020.
 Our main goal is to establish a social franchise system.